 In the most basic sense, stock volatility generally is considered to be the quick movement of a stock’s price in one direction or another.
 Usually caused by some sort of news catalyst, the stock makes big movements.
 A particular stock, or the overall market in general, can be considered volatile and is something that regularly occurs.

 This may sound like a bad thing, but volatility is one aspect of a stock that day traders look for so they can capture rapid price change in a short amount of time to make a profit.

 In a more technical sense, volatility is the comparison between a stock (or the market’s) average performance, and whether or not it is under- or over-performing.
-To do this, you would use a measurement such as a standard deviation, beta, or other indicators.
+To do this, you would use indicators such as a standard deviation, beta, or other analysis measures.

 Is Market Volatility Good or Bad?

 Stock volatility isn’t necessarily good or bad—it’s part of a regular market and should be expected.
 However, depending on your trading strategy, it could be beneficial or hurt your portfolio.
 If you’re a long-term investor, you probably don’t want to see volatility negatively affect your portfolio.